Temporally Precise Action Spotting in Soccer Videos Using Dense Detection Anchors: Methods

 \subsection{Dense detection anchors}

 We use a dense set of detection anchors, inspired by dense single-stage object detectors~\cite{lin2017focal}.
-The output from our model's trunk is attached to two heads, predicting respectively confidences $\hat{\mathbf{C}} = (\hat{c}_{t,k})$ and temporal displacements $\hat{\mathbf{D}} = (\hat{d}_{t,k})$, where $t = 1, 2, \dots, T$ indexes the $T$ temporal locations of a given video chunk, and $k = 1, 2, \dots, K$ indexes the $K$ classes. $\hat{\mathbf{C}}$ and $\hat{\mathbf{D}}$ are computed from the trunk outputs via their respective convolution operations, each using a temporal window of size 3 and having $K$ output channels.
+We define an anchor as a pair $(t, k)$, where $t = 1, 2, \dots, T$ indexes the $T$ temporal locations of a video chunk, and $k = 1, 2, \dots, K$ indexes the $K$ classes.
+The time difference between consecutive anchors is thus the same as that of consecutive input feature vectors, either 0.5 or 1.0 seconds in our experiments.
+To each anchor we associate a confidence and temporal displacement.
+We attached the output of our model's trunk to two heads, predicting respectively confidences $\hat{\mathbf{C}} = (\hat{c}_{t,k})$ and temporal displacements $\hat{\mathbf{D}} = (\hat{d}_{t,k})$. $\hat{\mathbf{C}}$ and $\hat{\mathbf{D}}$ are computed from the trunk outputs via their respective convolution operations, each with a temporal window of size 3 and $K$ output channels.

 We define a confidence loss $L_c$ and a temporal displacement loss $L_d$, training a separate model for each rather than optimizing them jointly (see Section~\ref{sec:training}).
 The losses are computed with respect to {\it targets} (desired outputs), which are derived from the $N$ ground-truth actions contained within the given video chunk, which we denote $G=\{(t_i,k_i)\}_{i=1}^N$.
 These targets, illustrated in Fig.~\ref{fig:targets}, are described below.